Beverly, Massachusetts: Geography

 Much of the western half of the city is relatively urbanized, while the eastern part of the city (roughly from Woodbury Point east) is more rural.
 Beverly is home to several parks, five beaches, the Beverly Golf & Tennis Club (est. 1910) and two yacht clubs, Jubilee Yacht Club in Beverly Harbor and Bass Haven Yacht Club along the Bass River.

 Besides Massachusetts Bay to the south, Beverly is bordered by Manchester-by-the-Sea to the east, Wenham to the north, Danvers to the west and Salem to the south.
 Beverly and Salem are separated by the Danvers River and Beverly Harbor, with three bridges, the Veterans Memorial Bridge (former location of the historic Essex Bridge), the MBTA railroad bridge, and the Kernwood Bridge, connecting the two cities.
 Beverly's city center lies 2 mi north of Salem's, and is 14 mi west-southwest of Gloucester and 17 mi northeast of Boston.

 Climate

+According to the Köppen Climate Classification system, Beverly has an oceanic climate, abbreviated "Cfb" on climate maps, bordering on the humid continental climate type, abbreviated "Dfb".
+Accordingly, the city experiences moderately cold and snowy winters (though temperature and precipitation can vary greatly) along with warm to hot and humid summers.
+A sea breeze will often keep much of the southern part of the city cooler in the summer.
+Beverly is prone to thunderstorms and tropical rainstorms in the summer and nor'easters that can bring heavy rain and/or in the winter, fall, and spring.
+Generally, however, precipitation is relatively even throughout the year, with a slight increase around the spring and the fall.
+The hottest temperature recorded in Beverly was 98 F on July 4, 2002, July 25, 2022, and June 24, 2025, while the coldest temperature recorded was -13 F on February 4, 2023.